These Japanese vegetarian recipes showcase the brilliance of Japanese cooking without any meat involved.

 I had no idea what it was then, and I was already stuffed with what I had ordered.

-When I finally got to experience the dish, I was floored.
-I never thought eggplant could look and taste that good!
+But when I finally got to experience the dish, I was floored.
+I never thought any Japanese eggplant recipes could look and taste that good!

 14. Simmered Daikon